airboxlab/airboxlab.github.io/_posts/2021-06-14-events-class.md

 Foobot designs and manufactures indoor air quality monitors since 2013.
 These monitors are connected to a cloud platform that collects and process sensor readings from around the world; customers can visualize their data from mobile or web interfaces.
 Foobots have been used in homes, offices and research context.

 As a sensor device manufacturer, our goal isn't only to provide a _thermometer_ for air quality, the end goal is to reduce exposure to air pollution for our customers.
 For that we have been involved in the engineering of several air purifier lines over the years.
-We also noticed it is key for users understand the actions that leaded to poorer air indoor.
+We also perceived that it is key for users to understand what actions lead to poorer air indoor.
 When one understands where pollution comes from, (s)he can perform remediation actions, or set an automated way to deal with it.

 ## Identify pollution sources

-Air quality is complex and it is always challenging to identify a root cause when air pollution rises.
-It can be due to outdoor events, like wild fires or traffic pollution, but often, the pollution source is indoor.
+Air quality is complex, and it is always challenging to identify a root cause when air pollution rises.
+It can be due to outdoor events, like wildfires or traffic pollution, but often, the pollution source is indoor.
 Within dwellings, there are a number of air quality events triggered by inhabitants.
-Our actions and behaviours indoor impact the air quality we live in; for the better, when we switch on the cooking hood, or for the worth when we are cleaning the bathroom with hash chemicals.
+Our actions and behaviors indoor impact the air quality we live in; for the better, when we switch on the cooking hood, or for the worth when we are cleaning the bathroom with harsh chemicals.

 Foobot home sensors measures four environmental parameters: fine particulates (PM), volatile organic compounds (VOC), temperature and relative humidity.
-The challenge in creating a feature that can show user a root cause for a pollution event is to identify a unsique _signature_ over these 4 measured environmental parameters.
+The challenge in creating a feature that can show user a root cause for a pollution event is to identify a unsique _signature_ over these 4 environmental parameters measured.

-This article describes the process we followed to collect a dataset and to setup an automated air quality event classification process.
+This article describes the process we followed to collect a dataset and to setup an automated air quality event classifier.

 ### Crowd collected dataset

 We created a feature for our users to label their data.
 It allowed enrolled users to receive a push notification each time an air quality event was detected.
-The push notification opens Foobot mobile app where users were able to choose the action that was carried on, or to enter free text.
+The push notification opens up Foobot mobile app where users were able to choose the action that was carried on, or to enter free text.

 ![sources]({{ site.baseurl }}/assets/viz_aqe/iphone_classify.png){: .center }
 <center><i>Push notification for classification</i></center>
 <br/>

-The detection of an event, meaning the kind sensor deviation that constitue it, and the timing to trigger a push notification to a user is a topic on its own.
-It took us several iterations to maximize the number of responses and to avoid bothering users for non-event, or for events that happened too long ago and they weren't able to identify anymore.
+The detection of an event, meaning the kind sensor deviation that constitute it, and the timing to trigger a push notification to a user is a topic on its own.
+It took us several iterations to maximize the number of responses and to avoid bothering users for non-event, or for events that happened too long ago and that they couldn't to identify anymore.

-Thanks this feature and to our user base we were able to collects tens of thousands of labeled events.
+Thanks to this feature and the users enrolled we were able to collects tens of thousands of labeled events.

 ## Data analysis

-Now lets introduce some basic techniques for data segmentation and classification, that we used to visualize labeled _air quality events_.
+Now let's introduce some basic techniques for data segmentation and classification we used to visualize labeled _air quality events_.

 ### Dataset description

 The dataset that is used for the purpose of this article is a subset of Foobot full dataset.
 It contains _extracted features_ from sensor data time series and other continuous and categorical features, as well as associated tags given by users.
 These labels will be, used as classes to train a classifier.
 Selected samples are from devices and users located in the US and Europe.

 For the sake of simplicity and readability we'll only detail 3 specific labels, though we have proven our method to work with quite a few others:
-- _cooking_ consequence of a cooking action.
-This is one of the most common source of indoor air pollution, and it is quite challenging to detect accurately because of the variety of event types it amalgamates: frying, oven cooking, steaming, for example.
+- __Cooking__ consequence of a cooking action.
+This is one of the most common source of indoor air pollution.
+It is quite challenging to detect accurately because of the variety of event types it amalgamates. eg: frying, oven cooking, steaming.
-- _air renewal_ opening a door, a window, switching On some kind of ventilation.
+- __Air renewal__ opening a door, a window, switching ON some kind of ventilation.
 It appeared important to be able to detect remediation events.
-Either to reward users or to just to be able to prevent an automated system to ask user to perform an action already carried.
+Either to reward users or to just to be able to prevent an automated system from asking users to perform an action already performed.
 We could also derive an airing score out of this metric.
-- _presence_ people coming and going in the space.
-Wether someone is around or not is important for an automated system to decides what to communicate to the end user.
+- __Presence__ people coming and going in the space.
+Whether someone is around or not is important for an automated system to decides what to communicate to an end user.
 It was also an interesting challenge since the Foobot home sensor doesn't feature a CO2 sensor.

 ### Tools